Plataforma-Scout-UAO-2025/plataforma-scouts/supabase/README.md

    ```

 2. **Supabase Project**:
-   - Ask for your project reference ID with your DBA team`
+   - Ask for your project crededntials with your DBA team
-   - Save your database password

 3. **Git Repository Access**:
    - Clone this repository